vmware-samples/euc-samples/UEM-Samples/Utilities and Tools/macOS/macOS Updater Utility/README.md

 ## Purpose

-The macOS Updater Utility (mUU) keeps your Mac device fleet up to date by prompting and, if needed, forcing users to update to your specified version of macOS. mUU utilizes [Apple's MDM Commands](https://developer.apple.com/documentation/devicemanagement/scheduleosupdatecommand/command/updatesitem) to download and install the needed updates via the Workspace ONE UEM API.
-The tool will allow you to specify max number of deferrals, deferral grace period and more!
-Read more to find out how to deploy this solution using Workspace ONE UEM!
+The macOS Updater Utility (mUU) keeps your Mac device fleet up to date by prompting users to update to your specified version of macOS.
+If necessary, mUU will force users to update their OS. mUU utilizes [Apple's MDM Commands](https://developer.apple.com/documentation/devicemanagement/scheduleosupdatecommand/command/updatesitem) to download and install updates via the Workspace ONE UEM API. mUU will allow you to specify max number of deferrals, deferral grace period, and more!
+Read more to find out how to deploy this solution using Workspace ONE UEM.
 <p align="center">
     <img width="532" alt="image" src="https://user-images.githubusercontent.com/63124926/181076575-23266933-bff4-46fd-adf9-ab332054f994.png">
 </p>